Calculate The Percent Composition Of The Following Compounds

 Step 1 – Write the correct molecular formula

 Make sure the formula reflects the exact number of each atom.
-To give you an idea, the formula for calcium nitrate is Ca(NO₃)₂, not CaN₂O₆.
+As an example, the formula for calcium nitrate is Ca(NO₃)₂, not CaN₂O₆.

 Step 2 – Determine the atomic masses